Babymonster and Gen Z are going to make waves soon. Not for everyone but certainly for Gen Z across the World.

 Gen Z platforms

 Facebook and Youtube were in by 2005.
-The first iPhone with multiple apps and photo and video capabilities is released in June 2007, ready to be harnessed by Gen Z as they become young teens.
+The first iPhone with multiple apps and photo and video capabilities was released in June 2007, ready to be harnessed by Gen Z as they become young teens.

 All that is left is Instagram and Tik Tok, two immensely popular and important platforms for Gen Z which they take to it like duck to water.
 Both become the main platforms for expression for Gen Z.